HomeMy WebLinkAbout2023-10-17 Planning Board Minutes (Final)The Town of Danby

 prepared food, and gathering space.
 They have lots of big plans but many of those

-will take years to come into frui on.
+will take years to come into fruition.

 though and it has taken her since 2008 to get to where she is now.
 She